Geometry of regular semisimple Lusztig varieties: Introduction

 In a series of papers, Lusztig developed a theory of characters of a reductive algebraic group $G$ by using perverse sheaves on $G$ (\cite{Lus85,Lus85ii,Lus86iv,Lus86v}).
 To get appropriate perverse sheaves on $G$ (called character sheaves), he considered a family of subvarieties of the full flag variety $ G/B$ parameterized by elements in $G$.
 This paper is about the geometry of these subvarieties.

 To state more precisely, let $k$ be an algebraically closed field and let $G$ be a reductive algebraic group over $k$.
 Let $B$ be a Borel subgroup containing a maximal torus $T$, and let $W=N(T)/T$ be its Weyl group.
-Then, $G$ is the disjoint union of double cosets.
-The image $X_w$ of the closure $\overline{BwB}$ by the projection $G \rightarrow \mathcal B:=G/B$ defines a subvariety of $\mathcal B$, called the \emph{Schubert variety} associated to $w \in W$.
+Then, $G$ is the disjoint union